Indian police investigate suspected people smuggling to NZ

-NEW DELHI — Police in southern India are investigating a suspected attempt to illegally transport more than 100 Indians by boat to New Zealand, an official said Monday.
+NEW DELHI — Police in southern India are investigating a suspected attempt to illegally transport scores of Indians on an overcrowded boat to New Zealand.

-Additional Superintendent of Police Sojan in Kerala state said police were questioning people who failed to board the fishing boat, who said it left nine days ago for New Zealand.
+The additional superintendent of police in Kerala state said police were questioning people who failed to board the fishing boat, who said it left nine days ago for New Zealand.

 “We have not been able to trace the boat so far, no radio connection, no radar, nothing is coming out,” Sojan said.
 “It was a fishing boat, not a passenger boat.
 The boat had been purchased just for this purpose.”